-All maternity units should have a written policy for the prevention, detection and management of hypoglycaemia in babies of women with diabetes.
+All maternity units should have a written policy for the prevention, detection and management of hypoglycaemia in babies of service users with diabetes.
 (NICE 2008)

-Test the blood glucose of babies of women with diabetes using a quality-assured method validated for neonatal use (ward-based glucose electrode or laboratory analysis).
+Test the blood glucose of babies of service users with diabetes using a quality assured method validated for neonatal use (ward based glucose electrode or laboratory analysis).
 (NICE 2008)

-Women with diabetes should feed their babies as soon as possible after birth (within 30 minutes) and then at frequent intervals (every 2-3 hours) until feeding maintains pre-feed capillary plasma glucose levels at a minimum of 2.0 mmol/litre.
+Service users with diabetes should feed their babies as soon as possible after birth (within 30 minutes) and then at frequent intervals (every 2-3 hours) until feeding maintains pre-feed capillary plasma glucose levels at a minimum of 2.0 mmol/litre.
 (NICE 2008, amended 2015)